G-Research/geras/README.md

         queries as a fast mitigation therefore an error is returned when a metric is blocked.
   -metrics-name-response-rewriting
-        Rewrite '.' to ':' and '-' to '_' in all responses (Prometheus
-        remote_read won't accept these, while Thanos will) (default true) -metrics-name-response-rewriting
         Rewrite '.' to a defined character and other bad characters to '_' in all responses (Prometheus remote_read won't accept these, while Thanos will) (default true) -period-character-replace